 It did not take long for Harvard’s administration to cave.
 In May, Dean Rakesh Khurana announced that Sullivan and Robinson would be ousted from their faculty dean positions.
 A widely admired advocate of civil liberties was publicly humiliated by his own university.

 I discussed the Sullivan case with Rory Little, a professor at UC Hastings College of Law and a visiting professor this year at Yale Law School.
 Professor Little studies legal ethics and has written about moral guidelines for law professors who practice.
-He told me that a foundational concept in criminal defense is that “clients cannot be attributed to the lawyer.”
+He told me that a foundational concept in criminal defense is that “clients cannot be attributed to the lawyer which you can read here.”
 Attorneys are distinct entities from their clients, no matter how notorious or repulsive the crime.
 Nobody would or should say that they feel “unsafe” around practitioners at a criminal law legal clinic, but this was the accusation leveled against Sullivan.

 Professor Little noted that criminal lawyers in this country have a long tradition of defending “unsavory” types.
 After several other attorneys refused, John Adams defended the eight British soldiers tried for the Boston Massacre.
 His decision, he later wrote, was “one of the most gallant, generous, manly and disinterested Actions of my whole Life, and one of the best Pieces of Service I ever rendered my Country.”
 In a free and fair society, a strong legal defense is always a public good.

 Moreover, Professor Little noted that Sullivan’s defense work benefits Harvard.
 Besides the prestige of being affiliated with a star defense attorney, his experience makes him a better teacher.
 Practicing law professors, Little told me, should be “applauded.”